am4u/BuilderGenerator2/README.md

 ## Installation ##

-Kaede is installed as an analyzer via a NuGet package - for more info on how to install/add this package to your solution: https://www.nuget.org/packages/Kaede/
+BuilderGenerator2 is installed as an analyzer via a NuGet package - for more info on how to install/add this package to your solution: [am4u.BuilderGenerator](https://www.nuget.org/packages/am4u.BuilderGenerator/)

 ## Usage ##